riseupnet/riseup_help/pages/about-us/newsletter/2011/07/en.md

 Rickard Falkvinge, founder of the Swedish Pirate Party, recently wrote\[1\]:

-bq.
-"Governments all over the world, and in the so-called Free West in particular, look like confused sheep.
+> "Governments all over the world, and in the so-called Free West in particular, look like confused sheep.
 They are applauding the net activists who are helping people communicate unhindered to get news out from repressive regimes, and at the same time arresting people who use the same technologies in their own countries."

 The heart of the matter is that governments want the ability to know who you are on the internet.
 They currently find this difficult, and they want to design the technology of the internet to make identification easy.